IshaanAdarsh/Postgres-extension-tutorial/Quick Start/5-PGXS/Working_PGXS.md

-# Working of PGXS
-PGXS (PostgreSQL Extension Building Infrastructure) provides a set of rules and macros that automate the compilation and installation of PostgreSQL extensions.
-To use PGXS to build your extension, follow these steps:

-1. Set up the Extension Directory Structure: Create a directory for your extension and organize the necessary files within it.
-The directory should typically include source code files, SQL script files, a control file, a Makefile, and any additional files required for the extension.
+Makefile Configuration with PGXS: To configure your Makefile with PGXS, you need to include the PGXS Makefile and set the necessary variables.
+The PGXS Makefile provides rules and macros that simplify the extension building process.

-2. Include PGXS Makefile: In your extension's Makefile, include the PGXS Makefile using the `include` directive.
-This will import the necessary rules and macros for building extensions.
+   The `include` directive is used to include the PGXS Makefile in your extension's Makefile.
+This imports the rules and macros needed for building the extension.

 ```makefile
 MODULES = my_extension
 EXTENSION = my_extension